chetter14/chetter14.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Artem Leshchukov and I am 21 years old.
-I have a Bachelor's degree at [Samara University](https://ssau.ru/english).
+I have a bachelor's degree at [Samara University](https://ssau.ru/english).
+Currently I am studying for a master's degree at [ITMO](https://en.itmo.ru/).
 I have been working part-time for 2 years at [LADUGA](https://laduga.com/) as a CAD Software Engineer in C++.

 ### Contact me